How to Construct a Winning Social Media Strategy Plan in 8 Steps

 There’s also a trick to posting your content at the right time on social media.
 For example, business posts on Facebook get the most clicks to their websites around 3 p.m.
 If you publish content when no one’s looking, your insightful status or compelling image can’t get the action it deserves.

 Along with the subject of timeliness, your response time is also crucial for prime social engagement.
 When can you set aside time to reply to comments and questions from your posts?
-Include consideration for responses to fully dialogue with your audience.
+Include consideration for responses to fully discuss with your audience.

 Your social media marketing time frame for posting can differ due to your industry, business size, and goals, but it’s necessary to remain consistent.